-Serbia: KfW bank continues cooperation with power utility EPS, environment protection projects and RES23.
-February 2016. / News Serbia Energy
+Serbia: KfW bank continues cooperation with power utility EPS, environment protection projects and RES, News Serbia Energy

 The German development bank (KfW) will continue the cooperation with the “Electric Power Industry of Serbia“, which has lasted for more than a decade.